tekknolagi/gecho/README.md

 # Stack Theory

 Think of a stack of books.
-It starts of empty.
+It starts off empty.

 `[ ]`